dotnet/csharplang/proposals/extensions.md

-TL;DR: After doing an unsuccessful member lookup in a type, we'll perform an member lookup in the underlying type if we were dealing with an extension, and if that is still unsuccessful, we'll perform an extension member lookup.
+TL;DR: After doing an unsuccessful member lookup in a type, we'll perform an member lookup in the underlying type if we were dealing with an extension, and if that is still unsuccessful, we'll perform an extension member lookup for non-invocations or attempt an extension invocation for invocations.

 We modify the [member access rules](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#1176-member-access) as follows: